 Everything is carried out with total consent from yourself.
 The workers at the SARC are all specially trained and will treat you with care.
 They will be able to talk you through your options and will support you in whatever decision you decide to make.

-In order for adults and children wishing to access CRASAC crisis counselling service a visit to the Blue Sky Centre (18+) or Horizon SARC (18 and under) will be required.
+In order for adults and children wishing to access CRASAC crisis counselling service a visit to a SARC will be required.
 This can be arranged either directly with the SARC or through the police if you have reported.
-Please follow the links above for further information.

 NHS Guidance on what to do after you’ve been raped or sexually assaulted.